 Research Policy Committee

 The Research Policy Committee is a faculty advisory committee to the Provost on research, scholarship, and creative activities of the Murray State faculty.
 The committee submits recommendations to the Provost on various university policies to strengthen the research environment on campus.
-RPC membership includes one faculty member from each college/school selected by the Provost, one Sigma Xi faculty member, the Director of Sponsored Programs, and the Faculty Coordinator of Office for Research and Creative Activities (ORCA).
+RPC membership includes one faculty member from each college/school selected by the Provost, one Sigma Xi faculty member, the Director of Sponsored Programs, and the Director of the Office for Research and Creative Activities.

 Presidential Research Award